-Even though the Chongzhen emperor "lost" the Mantle of Heaven and thus the Ming Dynasty to the Qing, historians have generally been somewhat kind to this the 16th and last emperor of the Chinese Ming Dynasty.
+Even though the Chongzhen Emperor "lost" the Mantle of Heaven and thus the Ming Dynasty to the Qing, historians have generally been somewhat kind to this the 16th and last emperor of the Han Chinese Ming Dynasty.

 Born in 1610, Zhu Youjian became emperor in October 1627 at the age of 16 with a reign name of Chongzhen ("Lofty and Auspicious").
 He ascended the throne because his reigning brother left no heirs, when he passed away.

 He took over a corrupt and completely broken down regime.
-With colossal effort he soon managed to remove a group of palace eunuchs who had usurped power and were persecuting the Donglin clique of intellectuals that were advocating a much needed end to the excessive exploitation of the people by officials.
+With colossal effort he soon managed to remove a group of palace eunuchs who had usurped power and were persecuting the Donglin clique, a group of intellectuals advocating a much needed end to officials' excessive exploitation of their people.

 On April 24 1644 one of the main rebel groups under Li Zicheng entered Beijing and sacked the capital.
 In the early dawn of the next morning Zhu Youjian walked out of his palace and onto Coal Hill where he hanged himself from a scholar tree.
 The tree can still be seen in today's Jingshan Park just behind The Forbidden City.